CedricRiedel/Phasediagram-Phi4-field/README.md

 # Phasediagram-Phi4-field
-This phasediagram is a representation of measurements meade for my Bachelore thesis.
-Here a scalaer field in Phi 4 theory was examined on 4 expected phase states.
-The colors represent each phase
+This phasediagram is a representation of measurements made for my Bachelore thesis.
+Here a scalar field in Phi 4 theory was examined on 4 expected phase states.
+The colors each represent one phase